 Sea Blubber Jellyfish

-The sea blubber jellyfish can have a bell that is up to a meter.
+The sea blubber jellyfish can have a bell that is up to 2 meters across.
 Its tentacles can be up to 9 meters long.
+Sometimes they will have a very distinctive spot in the center of the bell.
 You can find them from Alaska to California, and they can be seen in all parts of the Pacific Northwest.
-They are also known as the lion mane jellyfish.
+They are also known as the lion’s mane jellyfish.

 On the Atlantic side of Canada, there have been sightings of sea blubber jellyfish that reach up to 2.5 meters across the bell and tentacles of 20 meters.

 These jellyfish are very beautiful to watch as they seem to pulsate through the tidal zones looking for a meal.
-The one in this video was about half a meter across, it was quite fascinating to watch it move about.
+The one in this video was about half a meter across; it was quite fascinating to watch it move about.

 Sea Blubber Jellyfish, Vancouver Island, BC